piecioshka/slides-map-set-weakmap-weakset/README.md

 # slides-map-set-weakmap-weakset

-> :clipboard: Slides for presentation about JavaScript (ES2016) data holders: Map, Set, WeakMap i WeakSet.
+> :clipboard: Slides about new collections in JS (from ECMAScript 2015): Map, Set, WeakMap i WeakSet.

-## What am I used?
+## Sources

 ### Language specification